 Joomla! is often referred to as WordPress for big websites.
 The platform is used by 2.1% of websites worldwide, including the likes of IKEA, LINUX, and Lipton Ice Tea.
 Lately, Joomla has made leaps in search optimization and is now as SEO-friendly as WordPress, if not more.

 Joomla’s main advantage is its architecture.
-Built for large websites, it allows managing a ton of pages without affecting website structure and speed.
+Built for large websites, it allows managing a ton of pages without affecting website structure and speed, thus you can literally build any type of website you need.

 Another major advantage is that Joomla allows using a combination of several different themes.
 You can use one for product pages, and then another for a blog, and so forth.
 There’s rarely a theme that’s good at everything, so it’s a good opportunity to basically assemble your own.